junksamiad/template-sender-engine/lld/processing-engines/whatsapp-processing-engine-v1.0.md

 1. Land in the WhatsApp DLQ
 2. Trigger a CloudWatch alarm based on DLQ message count
 3. Be processed by a DLQ handler function that updates the conversation status to "failed"
-4. Include detailed error information in the conversation record
+4. Have detailed error information logged to CloudWatch

-The error information stored will include:
-- Error message describing what went wrong
-- Component that failed (OpenAI, Twilio, or processing engine)
-- Timestamp of the failure
-- Retry count that was reached
+Error details are not stored in the DynamoDB record but are instead logged to CloudWatch with appropriate correlation IDs (conversation_id, request_id), making it easy to trace issues without additional database writes.

 #### 3.6.4 Implementation Example